Order of the Arrow Chapter

 Beaumont Scout Reservation, St. Louis, MO

-14 Nov Election Training - Troop OA Representatives 12 Dec Holiday Party 2020 9 Jan Winter Sports - Snow Snakes/Bowling/etc. 12 Feb Native American Craft - Fingerweaving 12 Mar Lisle Bowl - $12/3 games + shoes 9 Apr Marble Run 14 May Spoon Catapults 11 Jun Von Oven Campout - Cast Iron Cooking & Service Project Jul No meeting
+14 Nov Election Training - Troop OA Representatives 12 Dec Holiday Party 2020 9 Jan The Call Out Ceremony, demonstration and training 12 Feb Native American Craft - Fingerweaving 12 Mar McDonald's for Shamrock Shakes and fellowship 9 Apr Marble Run 14 May Spoon Catapults 11 Jun Von Oven Campout - Cast Iron Cooking & Service Project Jul No meeting

 All OA members are required to pay annual dues of $20.
 You can also pay for your dues and 4 discounted lodge events (spring and fall fellowships, winter banquet, and frendship powwow).
 If you have not done so, please pay your dues at OA41.org.
 Every penny of your dues goes straight to the Lodge to provide all of the awesome experiences throughout the year for our members.
 It also goes to provide camperships to our council camps, Lodge Leadership Development training for members, and to help with various lodge service projects.
 Scoutmasters; Charter renewal is going on now.
 It is a great time to collect and pay lodge dues for your members and submit them on-line.